istlab/Alitheia-Core/README.txt

     Contain the source code of the various metric plug-ins developed for the Alitheia system.

+tools/
+    Contains build tools which were developed as part of the system.
+    Shouldn't have to be packaged with the rest of the system.

 ui/
     Contains the source code and build definition (will probably be Maven too) for the public-facing website (user interface), the CLI (admin interface)